Acquisition financing: a comprehensive guide for business growth

 5. Acquisitions through debt

-One of the most popular methods of funding acquisitions is debt financing, , often in the form of a bank loan.
-This type of transaction is more common when businesses are unable to pay for acquisitions in cash.
+One of the most popular methods of funding acquisitions is debt financing, often in the form of a bank loan.
+This type of transaction is more common when businesses are unable to pay the acquisition’s purchase price in cash.
 Besides being the least costly way to purchase an existing business, debt may take many other forms, such as a second lien or subordinated debt.

 Loans are usually given by banks or alternative financial institutions.
 This method requires an examination of the projected cash flow, profit margins, and liabilities of the target firm.
 It’s important because banks determine whether to approve a loan or not based on these results.